tomxbarnesx/git-interview-baseline/README.md

  create mode 100644 new-feature
 ```

-Here's our timeline now.
+Our timeline has grown.

 ![Completed Feature Branch](https://dl.dropboxusercontent.com/s/xtoehu7tv5zim6v/2015-11-02%20at%2012.31%20PM.png)

-The final step of our `new-feature` work sprint is to now merge that timeline into the master so everything works together.
+The final step of our `new-feature` work sprint is to now merge this timeline into the master so everything works together.

 ## Merging branches with `git merge`

-Our goal is to bring the timeline of commits that occurred on the `new-feature` branch into `master` so that at the end our `master` looks like this:
+Our goal is to bring the timeline of commits that occurred on the `new-feature` branch into the `master` so that at the end our `master` looks like this:

 ![Merged Timeline](https://dl.dropboxusercontent.com/s/bf0cktf3ag549z2/2015-11-02%20at%201.15%20PM.png)

-Once this is complete, `master` will have all of the commits from the `new-feature` branch, as though those events occured directly on the `master` timeline.
+Once this is complete, `master` will have all of the commits from the `new-feature` branch, as if those events were written straight into the `master` from the beginning.

 When we merge a branch with `git merge`, it's important to be on your target branch, the branch you where you want to add the changes.
-In this case that is `master` because that's where we want our commits to end up.
+In this case that is the `master` because where we want our commits to end up for deployment.
 Let's checkout there.

 ```
 mission-critical-application $ git checkout master